linsalrob/sphae/README.md

   - trees folder; Not this folder might be meaningful only if you have tailed phages
    - all_portal.nwk: Tree using all proteins annotated as "portal protein:
    - all_terL.nwk: Tree using all proteins annotated as "terminase large subunit"
+  - PhageTerm results saved to a directory - <sample name>_phageterm

 Genome summary file includes the following information to help,
   - Sample name
   - Length of the genome